Overview of Configuration Management Controls for CMMC 2.0 Compliance

 Who Needs to Comply with CMMC 2.0 Configuration Management Controls?

 Failure to comply with CMMC 2.0 configuration management requirements can result in loss of DoD contracts, fines, or reputational damage.
+To avoid these risks, refer to our CMMC Compliance Checklist.

 Key Configuration Management Controls for CMMC 2.0 Compliance